ekwan/Jprogdyn/README.md

 MOLDEN

+### Parallel Execution

+*Jprogdyn* has facilities to run trajectories on one computer simultaneously.
+To run *Jprogdyn* on multiple computers at once, compile *Jprogdyn* once and run the program using different `.config` files.
+Choose the filenames and directories in these `.config` files so that the simulataneous instances of *Jprogdyn* will not confict.
+Avoid recompiling the classes while *Jprogdyn* is in operation.

 ### Other Electronic Structure Programs

 *Jprogdyn* has been written to interface with Gaussian, but it should be possible to modify it to work with other electronic structure programs as long as the same information (forces, frequencies, normal modes, reduced masses, etc.) is available.